life4/genesis/README.md

 + Pure Go.
 + Sync and async versions of all the main functions.
 + For slices and channels.

+**When to use:**

++ In a big project.
+More the project grows, more you find yourself writing oring generic code like "Min".
+Break the cyrcle.
++ In a team project.
+Each like of code you write means higher maintenance cost that in turn means loosing time and money.
++ In a pet project.
+Leave the boring stuff to us, focus on the fun parts.
++ When readability matters. `slices.Shrink` is a function with a human-friendly name and documentation. `s[:len(s):len(s)]` is a jibberish and black magic.
+Prefer the former.
++ When you miss some conveniences that come in other languages out-of-the-box.
++ When you write a highly concurrent code and don't want to manually implement code for cancellation, results collection and ordering, worker groups, context, etc.

+**What's inside**:

++ `Filter`, `Map`, and `Reduce` for data processing on steroids.
++ `FilterAsync`, `MapAsync`, and `ReduceAsync` for making your code fast and concurrent with a single line of code.
++ `Grow` and `Shrink` for reducing memory allocations.
++ `Permutations` and `Product` for simple iterations.
++ `Shuffle` and `Sort` for randomization.
++ `Any` and `All` for simple flow control.
++ `Range`, `Count`, and `Cycle` for generating sequences.

+And much more.

+## Installation

 ```bash
 go get github.com/life4/genesis